 FORMS AND RECORDS ANALYST 2 - TEAMSTERS

 Positions at this level provide consultation to managers and perform journey-level forms and/or records work such as analyzing manual, electronic and/or automated forms and/or records management problems, developing and implementing plans for rectifying system deficiencies, designing forms and coordinating forms production.
 Incumbents assist with and coordinate records retention, migration, transfer and disposition, utilize manual, electronic and/or automated systems, and provide consultation on forms and/or records management programs and system requirements.
-Incumbents conduct record inventories, assist with reviewing and updating record retention schedules and coordinate, retrieve information for and respond to public record requests
+Incumbents conduct record inventories, assist with reviewing and updating record retention schedules and coordinate, retrieve information for and respond to public and/or other record requests.

 Consults with management personnel, identifies and analyzes manual, electronic and/or automated records systems problems, and proposes solutions to meet program and system requirements;

 Designs manual, electronic and/or automated filing systems to meet specialized filing requirements and schedules and coordinates the implementation of plans for both standard and specialized systems;